colah/ByronTrialNotes/day7.md

   * Clarified my role.
  * It's beneficial that people understand your roles?
   * Yes.
- * Intelligent, sofisticated?
+ * Intelligent, sophisticated?
   * Yes, yes.
- * Intimdated by you?
+ * Intimidated by you?
   * No.
  * Did you get the impression he was telling you things he didn't want to ...
 That he was able to decide whether or not to answer questions?
   * He answered all our questions.